Cardi B is sitting pretty — and petty — atop the Hot 100 Billboard charts thanks to her single “Bodak Yellow.”

 Banks went on to say, Cardi B only aligned herself with being black for a “success story.”
 Cardi B — whose birth name is Belcalis Almanzar — is of Trinidadian and Dominican descent.

 The “212” rapper also slammed Charlemagne tha God, who is one-third of New York’s Power 105.1 radio show, The Breakfast Club, for not promoting her music.

 “Charlemagne and black men in hip hop should have gotten me, remy AND nicki a number one before they gave Cardi or Iggy (Azalea) one,” she wrote.
 “But literally white guys buy black men away from black women and it’s soo cringe.”

 Despite Banks’ criticism, Cardi took to Twitter and Instagram to thank Banks for supporting her breakthrough single.
 She shared a video of Banks singing along and dancing to “Bodak Yellow” at a club.

 “One of the reasons Bodak Yellow went #1!
-Cuz even the HATERS love it!” she wrote.
+Cuz even the HATERS love it!” she captioned the video.